mgrady3/PLEASE/INSTALLATION.md

 * PyQt >= 5.6.0 ** Note, for Riverbank Computing Ltd. provides two versions of their Qt python bindings, PyQt4 and PyQt5.
 The PyQt5 APIs are NOT backwards compatible to PyQt4, thus it is imperative to use PyQt5 in order to run PLEASE.
 * Pyyaml >= 3.12.0
 * Pendulum >= 1.1.0
-* Pyqtgraph >= 0.10.0  ** Note, there are a few minor API changes between version 0.9 (provided by Anaconda) and 0.10 (installable via pip).
+* Pyqtgraph >= 0.10.0  ** Note, there are a few minor API changes between version 0.9 and 0.10.
 Thus it is imperative to use pyqtgraph version 0.10 or higher.

 ### Python Version:
 Python versions 2.7 and 3.5+ are supported.
 All other python versions are not officially supported.
 The Anaconda Python distribution, provided free of charge by Continuum Analytics, is suggested for ease of use and community support.
 All python modules required by PLEASE are available via a combination of Anaconda's package manager, conda, and the standard python package manager, pip.